General-Purpose Models for the Chemical Sciences: LLMs and Beyond

-\modelname{ChemDFM} scales this concept significantly, implementing domain pre-training on over 34 billion tokens from chemical textbooks and research articles \autocite{zhao2024chemdfm}.
-Through comprehensive instruction tuning, \modelname{ChemDFM} familiarizes itself with chemical notation and patterns, distinguishing it from more materials-focused approaches like \modelname{LLaMat} through its broader chemical knowledge base.
+\modelname{ChemDFM} scaled this concept significantly, implementing domain pre-training on over 34 billion tokens from chemical textbooks and research articles \autocite{zhao2024chemdfm}.
+After that, through comprehensive instruction tuning, \modelname{ChemDFM} familiarizes itself with chemical notation and patterns, distinguishing it from more materials-focused approaches like \modelname{LLaMat} through its broader chemical knowledge base.